Jeiwan/uniswapv3-book/content/docs/milestone_5/price-oracle.md

 ```

 This is as simple as finding the average rate of change within the range and multiplying it by the number of seconds
 that has passed between the lower bound of the range and the time point we need.
-(This kind of assumes there's a straight
+This is the interpolation we discussed
-line between the points of the range and the target time point lies on it.)
+earlier.

 The last thing we need to implement here is a public function in Pool contract that reads and returns observations: